Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-08-12-process-monitoring.md

 * `[program:nodehook]` - We need to define a program to monitor.
 We'll call it "nodehook".
 * `command` - This is the command to run.
 We use "node" and run the "http.js" file.
 If we needed to pass any command line arguments or other data, we could do so here.
-* `directory` - We can set a directory for Supervisord to "cd" into for before running the process, useful for cases where the process assumes a directory structure relative to the location of the set directory
+* `directory` - We can set a directory for Supervisord to "cd" into for before running the process, useful for cases where the process assumes a directory structure relative to the location of the executed script.
-* `autostart` - Setting this "true" means the process will start when Supervisord starts (essentially on system boot)
+* `autostart` - Setting this "true" means the process will start when Supervisord starts (essentially on system boot).
-* `autorestart` - If this is "true", the program will be restarted if i exists
+* `autorestart` - If this is "true", the program will be restarted if it exits unexpectedly.
 * `startretries` - The number of retries to do before the process is considered "failed"
-* `stderr_logfile` - The file to write any errors output
+* `stderr_logfile` - The file to write any errors output.
-* `stdout_logfile` - The file to write any regular output
+* `stdout_logfile` - The file to write any regular output.
-* `user` - The system user under which to run the process as
+* `user` - The system user under which to run the process as.
-* `environment` - Environment variables to pass to the process
+* `environment` - Environment variables to pass to the process.

 Note that we've specified some log files to be created inside of the `/var/log/webhook` directory.
 Supervisord won't create a directory for logs if they do not exit; We need to create them before running Supervisord: